mlibre/Tawakkul/readme.md

-# BayanBook - One Page a Day - Quran Reading App
+# Tawakkul - One Page a Day - Quran Reading App

 ## Overview